donnerxo/Thronefall-SetDayTimer-Mod/README.md

 # Thronefall-SetDayTimer-Mod
 This mod limits the amount of 'daytime' you have, giving you less time to build thus making the game harder.
-Please note: [Thronefall SetDayTimer Mod](https://github.com/donnerxo/Thronefall-SetDayTimer-Mod/) is not yet finished and requires extensive testing.
+Please note: the Thronefall SetDayTime Mod is not yet finished and requires extensive testing.
+[Github](https://github.com/donnerxo/Thronefall-SetDayTimer-Mod/)

 # Installation
 Using Thunderstore: